ozyurtf/io-scheduler/README.md

 2) Unlike other RAID levels that include redundacy, RAID 0 does not introduce any additional overhead like this and it focueses solely on performance optimization
 3) Because of lack of redundancy, we have higher storage capacity

-This configuration is generally used in situations where performance is important and the lost data can easily recreated with other ways.
-Because the data is not duplicated across multiple disks, RAID 0 configuration utilizes the full capacity of all the disks in the array and this provides a larger total storage space.
+This **configuration is generally used in situations** that **require high performance and fast data access** and the **lost data can easily recreated with other ways**.
+Because the data is not duplicated across multiple disks, RAID 0 configuration utilizes the **full capacity of all the disks in the array** and this provides a **larger total storage space.**

 ## RAID - Level 1 (Mirrored)

-In this configuration, the exact copy of the data is created on two or more disks.
-That's why this configuration is also known as mirroring.
-Each disk in the array basically contains a complete data and identical the copy of it.
-And the duplication of data provides fault tolerance because if one disk fails, the data can still be accessed from another disk in the array because the RAID controller automatically detects the failed disk and continues to serve data from the surviving disk(s) without interruption.
+In this configuration, **there are at least two disks** and the **exact copy of the data is created on two or more disks.** That's why this configuration is also known as **mirroring**.

+The **duplication of data provides fault tolerance** because **if one disk fails**, the **data can still be accessed from another disk** in the array because the RAID controller automatically detects the failed disk and continues to serve data from the surviving disk(s) without interruption.

-The main drawback of RAID 1 is the cost of duplicating the data.
-RAID 1 requires twice or more the number of disks compared to a single disk setup to achieve the same usable storage capacity.
+The main drawback of RAID 1 is the **cost of duplicating the data**.
+RAID 1 **requires twice or more the number of disks compared to a single disk setup** **to achieve the same usable storage capacity.**

+RAID 1 can offer improved read performance compared to a single disk. **When a read request is made**, the **RAID 1 controller can retrieve the data from either disk in the array**.
+This **allows for parallel read operations,** potentially **increasing the read speed**.

-The additional disks and the cost of duplicating the data make RAID 1 more expensive compared to other RAID levels or a single disk configuration.
+The **additional disks and the cost of duplicating the data in multiple disks makes RAID 1 more expensive** compared to other RAID levels or a single disk configuration.
+That's why **writing operation is slower in RAID 1 comapred to single disk**.

-Also note that during the process of writing data, if additional operations such as calculating parity information (for error checking mechanism) are involved, these operations can slow down the write performance.
-This is called 'write penalty'.
+Also note that during the process of writing data, if additional operations such as **calculating parity information** (for error checking mechanism) are involved, these operations can slow down the write performance.
+This is called **'write penalty'.**

-In RAID 1, because data is just copied to another drive, there is no need for these kinds of extra calculations.
-Therefore, there is no significant write penalty.
+In RAID 1, because data is just copied to another drive, and **parity information is not calculated**, there is **no need for these kinds of extra calculations**.
+Therefore, there is **no significant write penalty**.

 ## RAID - Level 2 (Redundancy Through Hamming Code)

-In RAID 2 configuration, data is divided into very small units (e.g., bytes or words) and striped across all the disks.
-Therefore all disks participate to read and write operations.
-Each disk can be accessed in parallel.
-That's why we observe faster data transfer rates.
+In RAID 2 configuration, **data is divided into bits** and **distributed across all the disks**.
+Therefore **all disks participate to read and write operations** and **each disk can be accessed in parallel**.
+That's why we observe **faster data transfer rates**.

-RAID 2 generates redundant parity information as an error-checking mechanism.
-And this parity information is striped across all the disks as well.
-And Hamming code is used for error detection/correction.
-By utilizing the Hamming code, RAID 2 can correct single-bit errors and detect double-bit errors in the data stored across the disks (without correcting).
-During read operations, data is read from all disks in the array and error detection and correction is done with Hamming code during these read operations.
+RAID 2 generates **parity information** as an error-checking mechanism.
+And **this parity information is distributed across all the disks as well**.
+And **Hamming code is used for error detection/correction**.

+By utilizing the Hamming code, **RAID 2 can correct single-bit errors and detect double-bit errors** in the data stored across the disks (without correcting).
+During read operations, **data is read from all disks in the array** and **error detection and correction is done with Hamming code during these read operations**.

 If there are many disk errors in environment, RAID 2 might be a good choice.

 ## RAID - Level 3 (Bit-Interleaved Parity)

-It is similar to RAID 2.
-But the difference is that it requires only a single disk that is dedicated for parity (error checking mechanism) regardless of the size of the disk array.
-In RAID 2, the parity information was being distrubted across all disks.
-And the parity disk in RAID 3 stores the redundant information that is needed for data recovery in case of disk failure.
+The **data** is **divided into bits** and **distributed dacross all the disks** like RAID 2.
+But the **difference is that** it **requires only a single disk that is dedicated for parity** (error checking mechanism) regardless of the size of the disk array.

+In RAID 2, **the parity information was being distrubted across all disks**.
+In RAID 3, it is **stored in one dedicated disk in case of a disk failure**.

-Similar to RAID 2, RAID 3 stripes data across multiple disks in small units (e.g., bytes, words).
-This means that all disks participate in reading and writing operations simultaneously.
-And this allows higher data transfer rates especially for large sequential data transfers.
-The parallel access to multiple disks allows for faster reading and writing.
+Since the **data** is **distributed across all the disks**, **all disks participate in reading and writing operations simultaneously** like in RAID 2.
+And this **allows high data transfer rates** **especially for large sequential data transfers** because **the parallel access to multiple disks allows for faster reading and writing**.

-Note that even though there is a parallel access capability, RAID 3 can only handle one read or one write operation at a time because of single parity disk which is involved in every read and write operation.
-If multiple I/O operations were allowed simultaneously, the parity information could become inconsistent, leading to data integrity issues.
+Note that **even though there is a parallel access capability**, **RAID 3 can only handle one read or one write operation at a time** because of single parity disk which is involved in every read and write operation. **If multiple IO operations were allowed simultaneously**, **the parity information could become inconsistent, leading to data integrity issues**.

-The key advantage of RAID Level 3 over RAID Level 2 is that it requires only a single parity disk, which reduces the overhead and complexity associated with distributed parity information.
-However, the limitation of handling only one IO at a time can be a bottleneck, especially for workloads with many random access operations.
+The **key advantage of RAID Level 3 over RAID Level 2 is that it requires only a single parity disk, which reduces the overhead and complexity associated with distributed parity information**.
+However, the **limitation of handling only one IO at a time can be a bottleneck, especially for workloads with many random access operations**.

 RAID Level 3 was primarily designed for applications that require high data transfer rates for large sequential data operations, such as multimedia or video editing systems.
 However, it has largely been superseded by other RAID levels, such as RAID Level 5 and RAID Level 6, which offer better performance and fault tolerance for a wider range of workloads.

 ## RAID - Level 4 (Block-Level Parity)

-In RAID 4, data is divided into larger chunks (blocks) and distributed across the disks.
-Because each disk operates independent from each other, the data is accessed independently and not in parallel unlike RAID 2 or RAID 3 in which data is striped across all disks in small units and therefore all disks need ot be accessed in to reconstruct the data.

-Since each disk operates and can be accessed independently, accessing to different blocks of data simultaneously is feasible.

-In RAID 4, after data is divided into large chunks (blocks) the parity bit is calculated for each corresponding bit in blocks.
-The resulting parity strip is stored on a dedicated parity disk.
+In RAID 4, data is **divided into blocks** and **distributed across the disks** like in RAID 0.
+But **unlike RAID 0**, now the **parity information of all disks is computed.
+And the parity information is stored in a separate disk** that is **dedicated for parity information**.

-For instance, let's say that there are 3 disks in an array: D1, D2, D3 and one parity disk P. Assume that the blocks are represented in binary forms
+For instance, **let's say that there are 3 disks in an array**: D1, D2, D3 and **one parity disk** P. **Assume** that the **blocks are represented in binary forms**

 ```
 D1: 10101010